 The fight for freedom, be it political, societal, or otherwise, has been an ongoing one since aeons.
 In the age-old, patriarchal, male-dominated society of the world, women’s fight for freedom and equality, has been an equally Herculean one.
 However, owing to their incredible efforts, and the long struggle that they’ve endured, many women in the professional domain, have today, broken through the glass ceiling, and created legacies of their own.
 In the process, we have witnessed countless astounding achievements made by women, all through sheer dedication, confidence, and hard work.
-This International Women’s Day, we take a look at 8 such inspirational women of today, whose achievements and success have paved the way for the modern Indian woman.
+This International Women’s Day, we take a look at 8 of the best inspirational and successful business women in India, whose achievements and success have paved the way for the modern Indian woman and has been inspiring Indian personalities.

 1) Zia Mody